ajponte/UPALATE/upalateMean/README.md

 $ grunt
 ```

-Your application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)
+Your application should run on the 9000 port so in your browser just go to [http://localhost:3000](http://localhost:9000)

 ```

 ## Getting Started With MEAN.JS
-You have your application running but there are a lot of stuff to understand, we recommend you'll go over the [Offical Documentation](http://meanjs.org/docs.html).
+You have the application running but there's a lot of stuff to understand, I recommend you go over the [Offical Documentation](http://meanjs.org/docs.html).
-In the docs we'll try to explain both general concepts of MEAN components and give you some guidelines to help you improve your development procees.
-We tried covering as many aspects as possible, and will keep update it by your request, you can also help us develop the documentation better by checking out the *gh-pages* branch of this repository.

 ## License